 While the detrimental effects of smoking on the lungs and heart are widely known, many aren’t aware that its impact on vision is just as profound.
 Myopia, on the other hand, is commonly viewed as a benign refractive error that simply requires correction with prescription lenses.
 The truth is, however, that both myopia progression and smoking increase the chances of developing serious eye diseases that can lead to vision loss.

 Here’s the good news — the risks to vision associated with smoking and myopia progression in children are potentially preventable.
-Just as a chain-smoker can kick the habit to improve eye health, myopia management programs offered at Myopia Management Center At Professional Vision Care can dramatically lower their child’s risk of developing serious ocular diseases later in life.
+Just as a chain-smoker can kick the habit to improve eye health, myopia management programs offered at Myopia Management Clinic At Professional Vision Care can dramatically lower their child’s risk of developing serious ocular diseases later in life.

 Let’s Compare Smoking to Myopia Progression